knockout/knockout/documentation/custom-bindings.md

 ### The "update" callback

-Whenever the associated observable changes, KO will call your `update` callback, passing the following parameters:
+Knockout will call the `update` callback initially when the binding is applied to an element and track any dependencies (observables/computeds) that you access.
+When any of these dependencies change, the `update` callback will be called once again.
+The following parameters are passed to it:

  * `element` --- The DOM element involved in this binding
  * `valueAccessor` --- A JavaScript function that you can call to get the current model property that is involved in this binding.
 Call this without passing any parameters (i.e., call `valueAccessor()`) to get the current model property value.
 To easily accept both observable and plain values, call `ko.unwrap` on the returned value.